Kevin-Sim/SET09803-DevOps-Global-Online/assessment/README.md

 ## Coursework Specification

 You will work on the project as a Scrum team.
-Details on Scrum are provided in [The Introduction](../units/unit00/ScrumAndTeamForming.md), including an FAQ on how to apply Scrum in the module.
+Details on Scrum are provided in [Unit 01b](../units/unit01/unit01b.md)

 You work for an organisation that requires reporting on population information.
 You have been tasked with designing and implementing a new system to allow easy access to this population information.
 The organisation has provided you with an SQL database to work from available [here](https://dev.mysql.com/doc/index-other.html).